 A truly stunning view with a short hike that is well worth the effort!
 Lower Eagles Falls not only includes a magnificent waterfall but also views from the cliffs of both the town of South Lake Tahoe and the reflective lake itself.

-All visitors who take this hike give it some of the highest marks for being one of the best places in Tahoe for sunset with an awe-inspiring view.
+All visitors who take this hike give it some of the highest marks for being one of the best things to do in Tahoe for sunset with an awe-inspiring view.

 Address: Emerald Bay, South Lake Tahoe, CA